 #1.
-Dressing up
+Dressing Up

 We have a box with costumes and clothes, scarves, hats, face paints, jewellery, wigs.
 You can pick great stuff in the charity shops.
 Always great fun, why should dressing up be limited to Halloween?

 #2.
-Read together
+Read Together

 Toddlers and preschoolers love books, they love being read to and it’s a great way of encouraging learning and bonding with your child.
 Many parents think books are only for bedtime, why not pick a time every day where you sit down together and read a story?

 Get into the pool and splash about with other parents & toddlers.
 Swimming is a great activity to do with your preschooler